yekyam/yekyam.github.io/about.markdown

 Hi, I'm Manuel Mateo.

-I'm a junior at Loyola University Maryland.
+I'm a senior at Loyola University Maryland.
 I'm on track to graduate in 2026 with a BS in computer science.

 ## Personal Projects